How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

 How I paid off my car loan a year early | arelaxedgal.com

-• Tax refund - you can use all or some of this for an extra payment.
+• Tax refund: Unless you have another financial need you can use a tax refund for an extra principal payment.

-• Change insurance providers - I’ve found it’s always good to shop around for car and home/renters insurance every year or two to see if you can get a better deal.
-You may find that you can and that extra savings can go towards your car loan.
+• Insurance savings: I’ve found it’s always good to shop around for car and home/renters insurance every year or two to see if you can get a better deal.
+If you change insurance providers you may get a small refund from the one you’re leaving.
+You can use that and your savings from switching to extra car payments

-• Rebates - a lot of times we get rebates for certain purchases.
+• Rebates: Sometimes we get rebates for certain purchases.
 While it may only be $10 or $20 it can still be used to help you lower your loan amount.

 What tips do you have for paying off debt quickly?